Megamenu Redesign

 Navigation became a growth lever

-The modular Megamenu reduced cognitive load by separating orientation from exploration.
-Fixed top-level navigation anchored users, while flexible content modules helped surface relevant pages faster.
-Users were more likely to find what they needed without backtracking or abandoning sessions.
+The modular megamenu reduced cognitive load by separating orientation from exploration.
+Fixed anchors at the top.
+Flexible content modules beneath.
+Users were more likely to find what they needed without backtracking or giving up entirely.

 From pattern to infrastructure